camunda-community-hub/micronaut-camunda-external-client/README.md

 # 📨Contact

-This open source project is being developed by [Novatec Consulting GmbH](https://www.novatec-gmbh.de/en/) with the support of the open source community.

 If you have any questions or ideas feel free to create an [issue](https://github.com/camunda-community-hub/micronaut-camunda-external-client/issues) or contact us via GitHub Discussions or mail.

 We love listening to your feedback, and of course also discussing the project roadmap and possible use cases with you!